About Spirulina

 Category Overview

 Algae are aquatic organisms that can perform photosynthesis, such as seaweed, kelp, and spirulina.
-Algae are rich in protein, minerals, and antioxidants.
+Algae are a decent source of protein, minerals, and antioxidants.
 Some algae have more lysine than arginine, such as spirulina, chlorella, and nori.
 These algae can help prevent or treat herpes outbreaks, as lysine can block the activity of arginine.
 Other algae have more arginine than lysine, such as kelp, wakame, and dulse.
 These algae can trigger or worsen herpes outbreaks, as arginine can stimulate the herpes virus.
 Algae should be balanced with other lysine-rich foods, such as dairy, fish, or poultry.Practical Recommendations

 Is Spirulina Safe for Shingles?